yan9a/ceutil/README.md

     git clone --depth 1 https://github.com/yan9a/ceutil.git

-By default, and the IP address type will be wxIPV6address.
+By default, and the IP address type for ceUDP will be wxIPV4address.
-If you want to use wxIPV6address for ceUDP, you can use IPAddress definition at line 21 of ceUDP.h file.
+If you want to use wxIPV6address for it, you can modify IPAddress definition in ceUDP.h file.

 ## Linux Setup